 - I won't recognize the candidates' names on my ballot.
-Where do I learn about who they are and who will best represent me?
+Where do I learn about who they are and what their postions are?

 The General Election is November 6th.
 Learn about the candidates on Vote411.

 Twenty-one days!
 The last day to register to vote or to update your voter information is October 15th for the General Election.

 Go to VOTE411.org to check your registration status.

 None!
 But it helps to have a drivers license.
 If you have a drivers license or drivers permit, you can register to vote right now, online!
 VOTE411 will get you started!

 Yes!
 Register to vote if you will be 18 by the next General Election.
 Great news: you can vote in the Primary Election, if you are 17 years old will be 18 years old by the General Election!